kritollm/retry-wrapper/README.md

 # retry-wrapper - Easily add retry logic to any function returning a Promise.

-Tired of making custom made spaggeti retry logic when you occasionally need it?
+Tired of making custom made spaghetti retry logic when you occasionally need it?

 ## Usage